jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

 ```

 The `PasswordGeneratorAction` class is the action runner for the plugin.
 It inherits from the `ActionRunner` class
-provided by Tracardi.
+provided by ThamesThrive.
 It has two main methods:

 - The `set_up` method is called during the setup phase of the action and initializes the password generator with the
   provided configuration.